-Individual home adopters receiving the dogs by cargo pay for the airfare and all other expenses involved with the shipment such as crates, animal transporter to the airport, issue of the certificates/papers and quarantine inspection.
-It normally costs $300 in addition to the flight costs.
-From time to time we take care of these when we can afford it but it is normally included in the total shipment costs.
+Individual home adopters receiving the dogs by cargo pay for the airfare and all other expenses involved with the shipment, which includes expenses such as crates, animal transporter to the airport, issue of the certificates/papers and quarantine inspection.
+It normally costs $300 in addition to flight costs.

-Prior to these, we pay vet bills such as vaccinations and spay/neuter surgery.
-This also includes certain blood tests such as heartworm.
-Treating heartworm is a long process and quite costly (minimum $400 -$800 depending on the weight) takes 2 months for the procedure of all the treatment and must wait 4 months to the last “Clearance”
+Prior to approval of placement of a dog with an adopter/foster, we pay vet bills such as vaccinations and spay/neuter surgery.
+This also includes certain blood tests like heartworm.
+Treating heartworm is a long process and quite costly (averaging a minimum of $400 -$800 depending on the weight) and takes two (2) months to complete treatment and an additional four (4) month waiting period till date of last clearance.

 It Is Important To Keep Us Updated

-We invite our vet Dr. Han to come over to our shelter to do vaccinations and health check-ups after each rescue.
-Dr.Han visits our shelter regularly to check on the dogs minimum twice a month.
-Basically, two vaccinations are required, DHPP/DHPPL and Rabies in the case of US and Canada.
-As for DHPP, we use Vanguard Plus 5L4.
+Our veterinary team visits our shelter to do vaccinations and health check-ups after each rescue.
+Veterinarian Dr.Han visits our shelter regularly to check on the dogs, and at a minimum twice a month.
+Two vaccinations are required for the U.S. and Canada, DHPP/DHPPL and Rabies.
+For DHPP, we use Vanguard Plus 5L4.

-The government quarantine office of Korea requires vaccination and health certificates to the application of quarantine papers approved and inspection to issue a permit to fly.
-The US and Canada require the two vaccinations, Rabies and DHPPL/DHPPL for quarantine inspection.
+The government quarantine office of South Korea requires vaccination and health certificates for the application of quarantine papers, which must be approved and inspected to issue a permit to fly.
+The U.S. and Canada require Rabies and DHPPL/DHPPL vaccinations for quarantine inspection.